Kung Pao Tofu

 - 1 Cup Brown Rice

 - 2 Tablespoons Soy Sauce

 - 1 Tablespoon Cornstarch

 Wash and dry the fresh produce.
 Peel and mince the garlic and ginger.
 Slice the scallions.
 Roughly chop the Chinese broccoli.
 Drain the tofu and cut it into 1-inch cubes, then pat dry with a paper towel.
 With the side of your knife, smash the Szechuan peppercorns to crack them slightly.
 Roughly chop the peanuts.

 Cook the rice:

-In a medium pot, combine the rice and 2 cups of water.
-Heat the pot to boiling on high, then reduce the heat to low, cover, and simmer for 25 to 30 minutes or until all the water is absorbed and the rice is cooked through.
+In a medium pot, heat the brown rice, a big pinch of salt and 1½ cups of water to boiling on high.
+Reduce the heat to low, then cover and simmer 25 to 30 minutes, or until all of the water is absorbed and the rice is cooked through.
 Fluff the cooked rice with a fork.

 Cook the Chinese broccoli & enjoy:

 In the same pan, heat a couple teaspoons of oil on medium-high until hot.
 Add the Chinese broccoli and cook 1 to 2 minutes, or until bright green.
 Add the scallions, ginger and garlic and cook 1 to 2 minutes, or until fragrant, stirring frequently.

 Make the sauce: